rcfdtools/R.SAWB/.ppoi/1/era5_readme.md

-# Colombia - South America - Drought analysis using the Standardized Precipitation Index (SPI) and Atmospheric water balance (AWB)
+# Colombia - South America - Drought analysis with the Standardized Precipitation Index (SPI) and Atmospheric water balance (AWB)

 The current research.....